tcpalmer/nina-scheduler/post-acquisition/image-grader.md

 ## Notes
 * Since sky conditions can vary from night to night and over the course of a night, the Max Samples value can be used to restrict the comparison sample size to those images most likely to have been captured under similar circumstances.
 On the other hand, setting a larger value should capture more of the natural variance of the variable in question.
 * It would be straightforward to add additional grading metrics using a similar variance approach.
+* If you capture a set of images under truly excellent seeing conditions and those images are accepted, subsequent images under average conditions may be rejected even though they are perfectly acceptable.
+There is currently no solution to this problem short of starting a new target with fresh exposure plans.
+Hopefully, this situation is rare.